sushilks/mScale/docs/readme.kafka.md

    These tests where initially run using the **kafka-python** client (available at: https://github.com/dpkp/kafka-python), however, producer's throughput was significantly under expected rate (when compared against benchmark reported values and those obtained by running the integrated kafka performance tool).
 For this reason, we alternatively used the **pykafka** client (available at: https://github.com/Parsely/pykafka) which clearly outperformed the former library.

+**DISCLAIMER**
+   This is still WORK IN PROGRESS and will be progressively updated.

 ### Test Setup

 For these tests, we had a total of five (5) google cloud instances, with the following specs: